Moose in a wetland, British Columbia (Photo by Thomas Drasdauskis)

 In addition to securing wetlands, NCC has been involved in restoring, reclaiming and managing them for the long-term benefit of wildlife and humans.

 NCC is also actively involved in the North American Waterfowl Management Plan, an international collaboration between Canada, the U.S. and Mexico to protect wetland and upland habitat for migratory birds and waterfowl.
-In Canada, partners have worked to protect 2.3 million hectares (more than 5 million acres) of wetlands, shoreline, grassland and woodland habitat.
+In Canada, partners have worked to protect 9.4 million hectares of wetlands, shoreline, grassland and woodland habitat.